BTanaka11/MVP/_PRESS-RELEASE.md

 This app is a puzzle game in which the player rotates tiles of a split up randomly generated image to try to restore the original image as fast as possible.
 Score is based on time and uploaded to a leaderboard.
 Tired of Sudoku?
 Give this a try!
 It solves the problem of commuter boredom too.

 ## Customer Quote ##
 "I've played this every morning during breakfast.
-It's a nice little app which flexes your reaction times and problem solving." - Mike, Tile pu
+It's a nice little app which flexes your reaction times and problem solving." - Mike, Tile puzzler

 ## How to Get Started ##
   npm install
   npm run react-dev
   npm run start
+  Your score is calculated by the formula: 300 / time * tile Count * (.5 ^ hints Used Count)

-Happy tile rotating!
+Happy rotating!